Coronavirus situation - Notices

 Irish Passport Services

-In line with restrictions in place in the passport service in Ireland, the Embassy is temporarily not accepting or processing passport applications.
+In line with restrictions in place in the passport service in Ireland, the Embassy is temporarily not processing passport applications.

-You can continue to apply using Passport Online, however applications will only be processed once normal passport operations resume in Ireland.
+You can continue to apply using Passport Online, however applications (including those sent to the Embassy) will only be processed once normal passport operations resume in Ireland.

 If you have a query regarding an existing passport application that you have submitted to the Embassy, or if you need a travel document for a genuine emergency (death or serious illness of a family member, or emergency medical treatment), please contact us.